Connecting to live endpoints and exploring data

 - Select one or more endpoints to add.
 Click Connect.

 The live endpoint list displays endpoint connections that have been attempted, are connected, have failed, or where the connection has been closed.
-The live endpoint connection status is displayed next to the endpoint with the connection information.
+The history of connected endpoints is sorted by the last date on which endpoints were connected.
+Live endpoint connection status appears next to the endpoint with the connection information.
 An endpoint remains on the Live Endpoints list until the connection is manually closed, regardless of the connection status.
 The connection times out after ten minutes of inactivity.
 If you are having trouble making a connection, see Resolve live endpoint connection problems.

 Capture a snapshot